danielbrendel/hortusfox-web/README.md

 5. You can now go to the <a href="http://localhost:8080/admin">admin dashboard</a> in order to adjust your workspace settings and also go to your <a href="http://localhost:8080/profile">profile page</a> in order to adjust your user preferences.

+Hint: You should use a file system <i>not</i> like NTFS due to it can't deal with Unix ownerships, groups & permissions properly.

 ### Installer

 You can also use the integrated installer in order to install the product.
 In order for that to do, be sure that you are not running the